Pros and Cons of 12-Month Car Insurance Policies

 Cheapest recent rates

-Most car insurance companies offer coverage that lasts for either six or 12 months — though six months is the industry standard.
+Most car insurance companies offer coverage that lasts for either six or 12 months — though a six-month car insurance policy is the industry standard.
 You might want your car insurance policy to renew on an annual basis to experience less frequent premium increases and lock in a good rate and discount eligibility for the entire year.

 Here’s what you need to know about purchasing an annual auto insurance policy.